mahesh-singh/writing/LIFE-README.md

 >There is no silver bullet.

->Target on behaviour at a time.
+>Target one behaviour at a time.

 >In a year from now, you will regret not having started today.